fly-apps/litefs-js/README.md

 2. There's an edge case where the user could write to the primary instance and then read from a replica instance before replication is finished.

+The first problem is as simple as making sure you use a special `fly-replay` response so Fly can pass the request to the primary instance:

+![a visualization of the user making a request which is sent to a read replica and replayed to the primary instance](https://user-images.githubusercontent.com/1500684/215623618-85620188-b7f7-458b-90cf-d1844b3d6d63.png)

+But the second problem is a little harder.
 Here's how we visualize that:

-![a visualization of the user making a request which is sent to a read replica and replayed to the primary instance](https://user-images.githubusercontent.com/1500684/215623618-85620188-b7f7-458b-90cf-d1844b3d6d63.png)

 ![continuing the previous visualization with the edge case that the read replica responds to a get request before the replication has finished](https://user-images.githubusercontent.com/1500684/215623612-68909248-67ae-483c-8e92-1e9f292ee3e9.png)